 Is your local well driller prepared to guarantee water?
 If not, you might want to ask, “Why not?”

 We do Guarantee Water in many areas of British Columbia; please download the information guide for more information; this is our way to help you safely secure water for your property and often significantly reduce the well drilling cost in Fraser Valley, Okanagan, Vancouver Island, the Kootenays and other areas of British Columbia.

 What Goes Into Drilling Water Well?

 When people wonder why the cost of drilling a well is so high, there's ample reason.
-It's a tough business with endless overhead and many major repairs.
-I've been professionally Water Well Witching, quoting water well drilling costs, I have worked within the water well drilling service for 15 years... the water well driller is never given enough credit for their years of commitment to the industry.
-It's dangerous work and a business of great adversity, one that most could not endure for long.
+It's a tricky business with endless overhead and many significant repairs.
+I've been professionally dowsing water wells, and working in the water well drilling industry for nearly 25 years.

-From this point the rock drilling bit grinds and chews away at the rock bringing rock filings to the surface as it creates the new borehole, sometimes drilling hundreds of feet before hitting water or hitting several low producing fractures along the way.
+From this point the rock drilling bit grinds and chews away at the rock bringing rock filings to the surface as it creates the new borehole, sometimes drilling hundreds of feet before hitting the water or hitting several low producing fractures along the way.
 How far is always the million dollar question!